This is the most complete guide that shows you how to start a blog on the WordPress platform.

 - Insert after paragraph 3 in articles

-- Match color to you regular link text
+- Match color to your regular link text

 - AdSense 300×250 units perform well

 - Use text and image ads

 - Start with three of these ad units